burhanudinrabbani666/java-script/notes/oop/02-oop-in-javascript.md

 ## OOP in JavaScript

+Clasic OOP Classes

+    🟨 Class --Instantion--> Instance

+Object (instance) are **instantied** from a class, which functions lie a blue print.

     🟨 Prototype (Contains Methods) <---PROTOTYPE INHERITANCE/DELEGATION--- Object (Can Access Methods)

 - Object are linked to prototype object.